 In the U.S., the rise of the gig economy, along with COVID-related job losses, has left many without traditional benefits and the flexibility to move benefits across jobs.
 Reimagining this complex network can bring financial security.

-The Cybersecurity Talent Initiative brings promising new partners – from a cyber consultant for swashbucklers to a sweepstakes security intern – to federal agencies and the private sector, ensuring diversity in tech talent that keeps us all safe.
+The Cybersecurity Talent Initiative brings promising new partners – from a cyber consultant for swashbucklers to a sweepstakes security intern – to federal agencies and the private sector, ensuring diversity in tech talent.

 In many countries, midwives remain an essential part of childbirth.
 A new program in Indonesia aims to bring them — and their clients — into the digital economy, transforming their business.